potato-tf/PopExtensionsPlus/README.md

 ## Reverse MvM
 - Native Reverse MvM support (WIP)

+## Self-Contained
+- no need to worry about cleaning everything up manually, popextensions will automatically remove itself and all of its changes when a new popfile or wave that does not use it is loaded.

 ## Backwards Compatible
 - All the original features of popextensions for adding spawn/death output hooks to bots and tanks are still supported, making this library a drop-in replacement.

-## Self-contained
-- no need to worry about cleaning everything up manually, popextensions will automatically remove itself and all of its changes when a new popfile or wave that does not use it is loaded.
+-
 # IMPORTANT NOTE FOR SERVER OWNERS

 This library has a handful of features that rely on convars that are not included by default in `cfg/vscript_convar_allowlist.txt`.
 You will need to modify this cfg file to add the following convars: